rodber/chevereto-free/README.md

 # Chevereto Free

-Chevereto is an image hosting software that allows you to create a beautiful and full-featured image hosting website on your own server.
+Chevereto Free is an image hosting software that allows you to create a beautiful and full-featured image hosting website on your own server.
 It's your hosting and your rules, so say goodbye to closures and restrictions.

+## It's a fork

-> Chevereto Free is a fork of Chevereto V3 in which only the essential features are preserved and released as Open Source software
+Chevereto Free is a fork of Chevereto V3 in which only the essential features are preserved and released as Open Source software.
+This fork  **doesn't include**:

+- Social network login
+- External storage support
+- Likes + Followers
+- Manage banners

+The support response time is currently about ~1-2 weeks.
+Users helping each other is highly welcome.

+> 👍🏾 Consider [purchasing](https://chevereto.com/pricing) a license to get the entire pack of features, an extra layer of support, and to sustain the development of this software.

-## 🤯 Next-gen in the works!
+## 🤯 Next-gen in the works

 Chevereto is being modernized by updating its stack and turning towards Open Source.
 [Read all updates](https://chevereto.com/community/threads/building-the-next-gen-chevereto.11140/) and check the [Chevere Framework](https://chevere.org/).